KSXGitHub/war3maps/Altered Melee/README.md

 Hero that carries this item is invisible to enemy when standing and moving, and visible and attacking or casting spells.

+#### Active Ability: Resurrection

+Resurrect dead friendly units in the entire map regardless of how far away.

 #### Active Ability: Monsoon

 Call down lightning to damage enemy units and buildings in a large area.